MikeBishop/http-layering/draft-bishop-http-layering.md

 commonly exposed as REST APIs, accessed over HTTP.

-HTTP/1.0 was a text-based protocol which did not specify its underlying transport, but made certain implicit assumptions (in-order, reliable delivery) that have typically bound it to TCP.
+HTTP/1.0 was a text-based protocol which did not specify its underlying transport, but describes the mapping this way:

+> On the Internet, HTTP communication generally takes place over TCP/IP
+> connections.
+The default port is TCP 80 [15], but other ports can be
+> used.
+This does not preclude HTTP from being implemented on top of
+> any other protocol on the Internet, or on other networks.
+HTTP only
+> presumes a reliable transport; any protocol that provides such
+> guarantees can be used, and the mapping of the HTTP/1.0 request and
+> response structures onto the transport data units of the protocol in
+> question is outside the scope of this specification.

 HTTP/1.1 expands on the TCP binding, introducing connection management concepts into the HTTP layer.

 HTTP/2 replaced the simple text-based protocol with a binary